 IRS Security Summit Alignment

-The IRS Security Summit — a public-private coalition that includes tax software companies, state tax agencies, and the IRS — released a model WISP template specifically for tax professionals in 2022.
+The IRS Security Summit, a public-private coalition that includes tax software companies, state tax agencies, and the IRS, released a model WISP template specifically for tax professionals in 2022.
 Any template worth using should align with this model or exceed it.
 Look for explicit references to IRS cybersecurity requirements, Electronic Filing Identification Number (EFIN) protection, and IRS e-services portal obligations.

 FTC Safeguards Rule Coverage

 The amended Safeguards Rule added 16 specific operational requirements for covered financial institutions.
 A strong accountant WISP template will either incorporate these directly or provide a mapping showing which WISP sections satisfy each requirement.
 Missing Safeguards Rule coverage is one of the most common gaps in off-the-shelf templates, and it is precisely what regulators look for after a breach.
+See our FTC Safeguards Rule guide for tax preparers for details on how these thresholds apply.

 Practical Usability, Not Compliance Theater

-The best WISP templates for accountants are built to be actually used — with tables to fill in, options for common scenarios, and instructions written for non-technical users.
+The best WISP templates for accountants are built to be actually used, with tables to fill in, options for common scenarios, and instructions written for non-technical users.
 A 40-page document full of legal boilerplate that staff never reads offers worse protection than a focused 15-page plan they reference during an incident.
 Usability and compliance are not in conflict; the right template achieves both.

 Scaled for Small and Mid-Size Practices